vetux/xng/README.md

 # xEngine

-xEngine is a cross-platform c++ game engine library.
+xEngine is a Game Engine library for C++.

-The engine is designed as a standalone modular toolkit in which different modules can be used independently.
+The engine is designed as a standalone modular toolkit from which different modules can be used independently.

+This project is currently under heavy construction and should not be used in projects yet because the interface is still unstable and may change any time.

+Once the project has reached a stable state there will be semantically versioned releases.

 [xng-editor](https://github.com/vetux/xng-editor) - Editor application to simplify and accelerate the game creation workflow

 ## Features
+- Rendering
+  - Render Graph Abstraction (WIP)
+    - Shader Domain Specific Language for writing Shaders in C++ (WIP)

-- 3D Frame Graph Renderer
+  - 3D Rendering (WIP)
-    - Physically Based Lighting
-    - Shadow Mapping
-- 2D Renderer with object-oriented SDL like interface
+  - 2D Rendering with a simple SDL like interface
+  - Sprite Animation
+  - Skeletal Animation
+  - Text Rendering
 - Resource system
   - Uri Resource addressing
   - Multithreaded Resource streaming
   - Automatic Resource Lifetime handling
-- ECS using data oriented architecture
+- Entity Component System interface using a data oriented architecture
-- Text Rendering
-- Sprite Animation
-- Skeletal Animation
-- Canvas layout engine
 - PAK file format with compression, chunking and encryption support
-- Cross Plattform (Linux, Windows and Android)

-## Work In Progress
-- Frame Graph Renderer rewrite to utilize hardware features of Vulkan
-- Image Based Environment Lighting for the PBR Model
-- GPU Platform abstraction will be removed
+- Canvas layout engine (Will be replaced with Flexbox layouts)

 ## Screenshots
 ![](https://raw.githubusercontent.com/vetux/xng-assets/refs/heads/master/screenshots/ScreenshotFramegraph.jpg)